SPRING EVENTS AT

 After both sides are soldered together, a chemical is applied to stop the corrosive action of the flux.
 I cut and fit a frame of zinc and attach it at various points of the panel.
 This stabilizes the panel and also gives a finished edge.
 The entire piece must now be cleaned thoroughly to prepare for patina.
 After patina is applied to all metal parts, the piece only needs a rinse before applying glass polish.
 The final step is buffing off the residue of the polish and attaching a chain for hanging.

-The Gallery at La Cigale's e-Newsletter is published quarterly.
-Susie Afflerbach is the e-Newsletter Editor, as well as Webmaster for the Gallery.
-Please send any comments or suggestions to Susie at firstname.lastname@example.org
+The Gallery at La Cigale's e-Newsletter was published quarterly.
+Susie Afflerbach was the e-Newsletter Editor, as well as Webmaster for the Gallery.
+This effort is now continued by Luise Christensen-Howell Please send any comments or suggestions to Luise at email@example.com

 451 Route 117